19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Area of Effect.md

 Spells with a designated AOE apply some portion of their spell text to all creatures in the affected area.
 There are two types of area of effect.

+## Aura

+An aura is the default term for an area of effect.
+The term is specifically non-geometrical so that it can apply to whatever method you use to represent the geometry of your game.
+All examples will use a 15 foot aura effect.

+### Measurement (Default)
+In a measurement system, a spell that "creates a 15 foot aura on a point you can see within range" creates a sphere with a 15 foot radius whose origin is the chosen point.
+Creatures within 15 feet are

 ## Cubes

 If playing on a square grid, it is recommended to use chess king movement as opposed to Euclidean geometry.
 Since a diagonal is the same distance as a non-diagonal in this system, that means that spheres are abstracted to be cubes, hence why everything is cube.